3 minute read

 Learning ability

 The academic capability of a pupil generally dictates the pace at which he or she can learn.
-A student with lower ability and thus a slower pace of learning is by no means an indicator for future failings.
+A student with lower ability or slower pace of learning is by no means an indicator for future failings.
 A student with less ability may be less academically capable than his or her peers, but teachers should be aware this learner may excel in more specific areas.

 Students with a medium ability score may find themselves less motivated to learn, particularly if they lack the confidence to perform in groups.
 While they may not be as reserved as low ability learners, these pupils may benefit from learning materials with progressively harder tasks to grow their confidence.